grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 ## Executors

-Executors are the workers of the k6 execution engine.
+Executors are the workhorses of the k6 execution engine.
 Each one schedules VUs and iterations differently, and you'll choose one depending on the type of traffic you want to model to test your services.